-For more information on how to use dynamic allocation and deallocation, see OS/VS2 System Programming Library: Job Management.
+For more information on how to use dynamic allocation and deallocation and the control limit, see OS/VS2 System Programming Library: Job Management.

-Example of Dynamically Allocating and Deallocating Data Sets
+Example of Dynamically Deallocating Data Sets

+'''

+//PROS

-//PROS JOB CLASS=A, MSGLEVEL=(2,0), PERFORM=70
+JOB

+CLASS=A,MSGLEVEL=(2,0),PERFORM=70

+EXEC

-//STEP1 //DD1 EXEC DD PGM=TEST, DYNAMNBR=4, PARM=(P3, 123, MT5) DYNAM
+PGM=TEST, DYNAMNBR=4, PARM=(P3, 123, MT5)

+//STEP1

+//DD1

+DD

+DYNAM

+DYNAM

+//DD2

-//DD2 DD DYNAM
+DD

+SYSOUT=C, FREE=CLOSE

+//OUT1

-//OUT1 DD SYSOUT=C,FREE=CLOSE
+DD

+//OUT2

+SYSOUT=A

-//OUT2 DD SYSOUT=A
+DD

+//SYSIN

-//SYSIN DD
+DD

-•

-•

 data

-•

-•

-/ -
+/

+'''

 - 1. The JOB statement specifies that this job will be processed in class A in performance group 70.
 Only JCL statements will be printed. - 2.
-The control value is the total DYNAMNBR and DYNAM parameters coded, in this case, 6.
-If this control value is exceeded and a request for another dynamic allocation is made, the request is not honored unless resources can be deallocated so that the control value is not exceeded. - 3.
+The control limit is the sum of the number of DD statements coded and the value coded in the DYNAMNBR parameter; in this case, 9.
+If this control limit is exceeded and a request for another dynamic allocation is made, the request is not honored unless resources can be deallocated so that the control value is not exceeded. - 3.
 When OUT1 is closed, it is immediately ready for printing.